madmann91/madmann91.github.io/_posts/2024-08-25-why-osl-is-terrible.md

   }
   ```

+For explanations or special cases that are not explained by the specification, one may think that it
+suffices to use the implementation to see how it behaves in those cases.
+However, that is foolish
+thinking, as we are going to discuss next.

 # The implementation is a mess

+The OSL implementation generally cannot be relied upon.
+More particularly, here are a select few
+issues that I have personally encountered with it:

 - In the OSL implementation, function call arguments corresponding to output function parameters can
   be constants, sometimes.
 The specification does not say what happens in that case: